 (7) Motion to Dissolve.
 On 2 days’ notice to the moving party or on shorter notice set by the court, the responding party may appear and move to dissolve or modify the order.
 The court must then hear and decide the motion as promptly as justice requires.

 Proposed “NEW” IRFLP 604– Idaho courts have been working to create new avenues for family law parties to work together toward case resolution.
 The courts want families to retain as much family decision making as possible while a case is moving through the judicial process.
 The pandemic has also created a weight of cases pending litigation.
-This proposed Rule would create another avenue for case resolution through the use of Court Ordered Judicial Settlement Conferences.
+This proposed Rule would create another avenue for case resolution by using Court Ordered Judicial Settlement Conferences.
 Approving this type of resolution would help ease the court dockets, as well as allow a collaborative family decision process.

 Rule 604.
 Court Ordered Judicial Settlement Conference.